Soothravakyam: Controversies

 In April 2025, Vincy Aloshious filed a formal complaint against co-star Shine Tom Chacko, alleging misconduct during the shooting of Soothravakyam.
 She claimed that Chacko behaved inappropriately under the influence of drugs, including making sexually explicit comments and offering unsolicited assistance with her costume.
 Aloshious also reported witnessing Chacko spitting out a suspicious white powder on set.
 She initially shared her experiences in an Instagram video before submitting a complaint to the Film Chamber and the film's Internal Complaints Committee (ICC).

-Subsequently, Aparna John corroborated Aloshious's allegations, describing Chacko's behaviour on set as disturbing and laced with sexual connotations.
+Subsequently, Aparna Jones corroborated Aloshious's allegations, describing Chacko's behaviour on set as disturbing and laced with sexual connotations.

 Shine Tom Chacko later appeared before the ICC, where he apologised and expressed willingness to accept its decision.
 Producer Srikanth Kandragula supported the inquiry process and criticized the lack of promotional cooperation from both Chacko and Aloshious.

 Release

 Soothravakyam was released theatrically in India on 11 July 2025.